 The Vaude Sioux 800 is proof that synthetic sleeping bags do not have to be heavy and space consuming.
 They can be light and compressible as well.
-For these reasons, the Vaude Sioux 800 sleeping bag is an excellent buy see here for pricing details
+For these reasons, the Vaude Sioux 800 sleeping bag is an excellent buy.

-The Vaude Sioux 800 is a high quality synthetic sleeping bag that is a excellent choice for any casual explorer, hiker, trekker or camper.
+The Vaude Sioux 800 is a high-quality sleeping system that is an excellent choice for any casual explorer, hiker, trekker, or camper.
 While it definitely will not keep you warm in winter weather, not many casual trekkers tend to camp in the winter anyways!

 If you are planning on camping out below 10 degrees or winter camping, check out my guide to selecting the best cold weather sleeping systems here.
 You will find a breakdown of my top 3 cold weather systems.